You want smart political talk without the meltdowns?

 There's a law on the books stating that the President of the United States may exclude any class of aliens whom he deems detrimental to the interests of the United States.

-And the Department of Defense's duty to to build a wall if necessary.
+It's already the Commander-in-Chief's duty to protect the borders, to defend the borders, and the Department of Defense's duty to build a wall if necessary.

 The Department of Defense, the military has built walls, turrets, cannons.